 - Community Services and Supports (CSS)- Community Services and Supports (CSS) comprises the largest portion of MHSA funding and is for service expansion and system improvements.
 CSS services are based on a more comprehensive and inclusive approach to mental health programs.
 The system improvements focus on bringing services to those who are un- or under-served.
 Services are guided by a "Whatever It Takes" philosophy, to assist individuals in meeting their recovery and wellness goals.

-- Prevention and Early Intervention (PEI)- The intentions of Prevention and Early Intervention programs are to engage individuals prior to the development of serious mental illness or serious emotional disturbances, or in the case of early intervention, to alleviate the need for additional mental health treatment and/or transition to extended mental health treatment.
+- Prevention and Early Intervention (PEI)- Prevention and Early Intervention programs intend to engage individuals before the development of serious mental illness or serious emotional disturbances, or in the case of early intervention, to alleviate the need for additional mental health treatment and/or transition to extended mental health treatment.

 PEI builds capacity for providing early intervention services at sites where people go for other routine activities.
 Mental health becomes part of wellness for individuals and the community, reducing the potential for stigma and discrimination against people with mental illness.

 - Innovation (INN)- Innovation (INN) projects are novel, creative, and/or ingenious mental health practices/approaches that contribute to learning, and that are developed within communities through a process that is inclusive and representative, especially of unserved, under-served, and inappropriately served individuals.
 Funds for INN may be used for increasing access to underserved groups, increasing the quality of services including better outcomes, promoting interagency collaboration, and increasing access to services.
 These guidelines provide direction while maintaining the spirit of flexibility intended by the MHSA for this component.

 - Capital Facilities and Technological Needs (CFTN)-Capital Facilities and Technology Needs (CF/TN) addresses the development of a variety of community mental health facility improvements and technology projects and strategies that support integrated service experiences that are culturally and linguistically appropriate and increase access to services.